ohler55/ox/README.md

 ## <a name="release">Release Notes</a>

-### Release 2.0.5
+### Release 2.0.6

- - Better support for special character encoding with 1.8.7.
+ - Fixed bug in special character decoding that chopped of text.

+ - Limit depth on dump to 1000 to avoid core dump on circular references if the user does not specify circular.

 ## <a name="description">Description</a>